 This program is offered in 3 Phases.

-This phase will consist of 8 weeks of distance learning classes.
+This phase will consist of eight weeks of distance learning classes.
 Each week will follow the same agenda as follows:

-Participants should be able to meet the week’s goals with approximately 6 to 7 hours of effort.
+Participants should be able to meet the week’s goals with approximately six to seven hours of effort.

 This phase will be considered your week in residence.